16 Emmy nominees to binge now

 But that’s not all, folks!

-Showmax is also home to Best Documentary nominee The Inventor: Out For Blood In Silicon Valley; Best Cinematography nominees Insecure, Ray Donovan and Ballers, which is also up for Sound Editing; Best Title Design nominee Warrior; and Best Music nominee Game of Thrones: The Last Watch, while Veep S7, nominated for nine Emmys including Best Comedy, and The Twilight Zone, which has Kumail Nanjiani nominated as Outstanding Guest Actor In a Drama, arrive on Showmax in September 2019, and Catch-22, up for Sound Editing and Special Visual Effects, is also coming soon.
-Veep S7 is currently screening on M-Net, while you can watch the first six seasons on Showmax.
+Showmax is also home to Best Documentary nominee The Inventor: Out For Blood In Silicon Valley; Best Cinematography nominees Insecure, Ray Donovan and Ballers, which is also up for Sound Editing; Best Title Design nominee Warrior; and Best Music nominee Game of Thrones: The Last Watch, while Veep S7, nominated for nine Emmys including Best Comedy, is now on Showmax.
+The Twilight Zone, which has Kumail Nanjiani nominated as Outstanding Guest Actor In a Drama, arrives on Showmax in October 2019, and Catch-22, up for Sound Editing and Special Visual Effects, is also coming soon.

 DStv Now is also home to The Good Place, up for five Emmys including Best Comedy; The Daily Show With Trevor Noah, up for Outstanding Interactive Program and Outstanding Variety Talk Series; Black-ish, up for two Emmys, including Best Actor (Anthony Anderson); and triple craft nominees The Big Bang Theory and Will & Grace.